RayYuqian/reversible-de/README.md

 * `scipy`

 ## Run the experiments
-1. Pick one of the experiments in `experiments` directory.
+1. Pick ES_repressilator.py in the `experiments` directory.
 2. Check your settings and run.

 ## Citation
-Please cite our paper if you use this code in your research:
+New methods and changes were made based on this repository: https://github.com/jmtomczak/reversible-de and the following papaer:

 ```
 @article{tomczak2020differential,